-In the ecological area, climate protection and the protection of natural ecosystems are important investment principles.
-Investments in economic activities that are particularly harmful to these ecological goals - such as the extraction of coal and the generation of energy therefrom, and the extraction of oil and gas using problematic methods (e.g. fracking) or in particularly sensitive ecosystems (e.g. Arctic oil) - are avoided.
-On the other hand, companies that are working to improve their greenhouse gas footprint and do not endanger biodiversity in their sphere of influence are to be supported.
-Investments are also made in bonds issued by countries that are committed to climate protection and the preservation of biodiversity.
-Additional ecological factors that are taken into account are the phasing out of nuclear power, the avoidance of genetically manipulated organisms in food production and the ban on animal testing if there is no legal necessity for it.
+In the environmental area, climate protection, the prevention and mitigation of environmental pollution and the protection and restoration of biodiversity and ecosystems are important investment principles.
+The strategy avoids investments in economic activities which are particularly detrimental to these environmental objectives, such as coal production and generation of energy from coal and the production of oil and das using problematic methods (e.g. fracking) or in particularly sensitive ecosystems (e.g. Arctic oil) or controversial mining sectors (e.g. mining of chemical and fertiliser minerals).
+On the other hand, companies that are working to improve their greenhouse gas footprint and do not jeopardise biodiversity in their sphere of influence are to receive assistance.
+In addition, investments are made in bonds of countries which are committed to climate protection and the protection of biodiversity.
+Further environmental factors which are taken into account are the abandonment of nuclear power, the avoidance of genetically engineered organisms in food production and a ban on animal testing if there is no legal requirement for such testing, as well as interference in human germ track therapy, human cloning procedures and human embryo-consuming stem cell research.